nadavwr/lifty/README.md

 Lifty
 =====

-Lifty is a plugin that adds scaffolding to SBT 0.11.x (Simple Build Tool).
-It's easy to teach Lifty about new scaffolding templates, you just have to give it the url to recipe and it will download the templates and you're set.
+Lifty is a plugin that adds scaffolding to SBT 0.11.x.
+See [http://lifty.github.com/](http://lifty.github.com/ "lifty") for more information

 Getting started
 ---------------